dastasoft/blog/_posts/nodejs.md

 If you type `node` in your terminal, you will be able to execute JavaScript code in the same way as you do in a Developer Tools inside the browser.
 If you want to exit, type `.exit` or use `Ctrl+C`.

-Open your favourite IDE and create a `server.js` file (the name is totally up to you), in this JS file you can write your normal JavaScript and run it by `node server`.
+Open your favourite IDE and create a `server.js` file (the name is totally up to you), in this JS file you can write your normal JavaScript and run it by typing `node server` on your terminal.

 Congratulations, you are now running JavaScript code outside the browser!